Wisdom Begins in Wonder. -Socrates

 How do students register for their elective classes?

 Students will sign up for their electives classes at school with their classroom teachers.
 One of the goals of the elective program is to let students choose their own classes based on their interests and passions.
-Each child will be given the opportunity to select a 1st, 2nd & 3rd choice for each of their two classes.
-The elective team does their best to try to give children their first choice, but when a class is filled, they go to their 2nd or 3rd choice.
+Each child will be given the opportunity to select several choices.
+Every effort is made to ensure that students are in classes that they have chosen and that they will enjoy.

 Who teaches in the electives program?